Unveiling the Connection: Oestrogen and Cognitive Performance

 It is a critical component of various physiological processes and plays a crucial role in maintaining bone density, sexual development, and brain function.

-This article aims to uncover the complex relationship between oestrogen and cognitive performance by exploring its impact on various aspects of cognition, including consolidation, executive function, and attentional processes.
+This article aims to uncover the complex relationship between oestrogen and cognitive performance by exploring its impact on various aspects of cognition, including memory consolidation, executive function, and attentional processes.

 Additionally, this investigation will delve into the mechanisms behind these effects and discuss how hormonal imbalances can lead to consequences on cognition.
 Furthermore, the role of oestrogen in men’s cognitive performance will be addressed, alongside the association between estrogen levels and age-related cognitive decline.